rayray/flac2ipod_cli/README.md

 ##Compiling
 This program uses the Foundation and Scripting Bridge frameworks.

+First, you need to generate the Scripting Bridge header file for iTunes.
+In the same folder as `main.m`, execute this:

+`sdef /Applications/iTunes.app | sdp -fh --basename iTunes`

+The `iTunes.h` header should be in your current folder.

+Now compile with:

-`gcc -framework Foundation -framework ScriptingBridge main.m` is how it's running at the moment.
+`gcc -framework Foundation -framework ScriptingBridge main.m`

+This may change in the future.

 ##Running Requirements
 * OS X Leopard or later